May 14, 2023

 Culture Audience: “1000% Me: Growing Up Mixed” will appeal primarily to people who want to see a documentary about multiracial families, although the movie is admittedly limited to the director W. Kamau Bell’s circle of friends and family members.

 The insightful documentary “1000% Me: Growing Up Mixed” has wonderfully thoughtful groups of multiracial people and some of their families candidly sharing their stories.
 “1000% Me: Growing Up Mixed” director/executive producer W. Kamau Bell, who has biracial children, briefly narrates the movie and can be heard off-camera asking some of the interview questions.
-Bell tells viewers up front that he mostly interviewed members of family and his social circle in the politically liberal San Francisco Bay Area.
+Bell tells viewers up front that he mostly interviewed members of his family and his social circle in the politically liberal San Francisco Bay Area.
 All of the interviewees, except for Bell’s family members, do not have their last names revealed in the documentary.
-John Legend, who is also a father of multiracial children, is one of the other executive producers of the documentary.
+John Legend, who is also a father of multiracial children, is one of the other executive producers of the documentary, but Legend and his family are not in this movie.

 The biggest drawback to this one-hour documentary is that there could have been more variety in the socioeconomic statuses and residencies of the interviewees.
 The people who are interviewed clearly have the privilege of being educated and living in an area where there are numerous interracial families.
 However, these advantages don’t mean that their stories are less valid or less meaningful, or that they don’t experience racism and other ignorance that all multiracial families experience at one time or another.